kitten/kitten.sh/pages/graphql-normalized-caching/index.md

   alt="A query may display stale partial data without waiting for the full result to be available."
 />

-This is one of the more "extravagant" features in Graphcache, but based on what I personally have experienced when building apps and heard from people who are starting from scratch with GraphQL, it was a grievance for some, and the intention of **partial results** is to make it easier to progressively improve the user experience of our apps.
+This is one of the more "extravagant" features in Graphcache, but based on what I have experienced when building apps and heard from people who are starting from scratch with GraphQL, it was a grievance for some, and the intention of **partial results** is to make it easier to progressively improve the user experience of our apps.
 It also is one of the defining features